-- 1. Must have experience working or interacting successfully with culturally diverse families and communities, or have otherwise demonstrated a commitment to strengthening engagement of a diverse community and skill in communicating with a diverse population. - 2.
+- 1. Must have experience working or interacting successfully with culturally diverse families and communities, or have otherwise demonstrated a commitment to strengthening engagement of a diverse community and skill in communicating with a diverse population. - 1.
 Successful completion of an associate's degree or two years (72 credits) of post-high school education in related areas of study.
-The education requirement may be substituted by successfully passing the State Approved Assessment. - 3.
-Certified or able to become certified in first aid, CPR, and/or operation of defibrillators. - 4.
-Current certification with behavior management, crisis intervention (Right Response, CPI, Secure, etc) or willing to be trained before being deployed to the assignment. - 5.
-Ability to be trained in and successfully apply instructional and behavior intervention methodologies in such content areas as reading, writing, and mathematics, and in such special education areas as student restraint, safety, medication, and physical management and intervention systems. - 6.
-Possess strong interpersonal skills and ability to work effectively and collaboratively as a team member. - 7.
-Able to work in an environment with frequent interruptions and changing tasks and priorities. - 8.
-Able to assist, console, and manage students who may be emotional, distraught, angry or frustrated. - 9.
-Able to remain calm, focused and in control when working with students, parents, guardians, and community members who may be upset. - 10.
-Able to follow written and verbal direction and take the initiative to seek clarity and take action when needed. - 11.
-Be or become knowledgeable and supportive of classroom management and student discipline procedures. - 12.
-Able to organize work and set priorities for accomplishing work in a timely and effective manner.
+The education requirement may be substituted by successfully passing the ParaPro Assessment. - 2.
+Certified or able to become certified in first aid, CPR, and/or operation of defibrillators. - 2.
+Ability to be trained in and successfully apply instructional and behavior intervention methodologies in such content areas as reading, writing, and mathematics, and in such special education areas as student restraint, safety, medication, and physical management and intervention systems. - 3.
+Possess strong interpersonal skills and ability to work effectively and collaboratively as a team member. - 4.
+Able to work in an environment with frequent interruptions and changing tasks and priorities. - 5.
+Able to assist, console, and manage students who may be emotional, distraught, angry or frustrated. - 6.
+Able to remain calm, focused and in control when working with students, parents, guardians, and community members who may be upset. - 7.
+Able to follow written and verbal direction and take the initiative to seek clarity and take action when needed. - 8.
+Be or become knowledgeable and supportive of classroom management and student discipline procedures.

-- 13. Able to protect the confidentiality of student information consistent with FERPA requirements and good judgment. - 14.
-Able to work collaboratively and effectively with staff, students, parents, volunteers, and community members.
-Ability to communicate effectively verbally and in writing. - 15.
+- 9. Able to organize work and set priorities for accomplishing work in a timely and effective manner. - 10.
+Able to protect the confidentiality of student information consistent with FERPA requirements and good judgment. - 11.
+Able to work collaboratively and effectively with staff, students, parents, volunteers, and community members. - 12.
+Ability to communicate effectively verbally and in writing. - 13.
 Skill in the use of office and computer equipment and use of standard office software and student information system software.